 Do you want to learn how to optimize your Facebook ad campaigns to achieve lower CPC?
-Well, in this post, you’ll learn the tactics that I do to optimize my ads for better ROI.
+Well, in this post, you’ll learn the tactics that I use to optimize my ads for maximum ROI.

 A while ago, I shared with you some tips and ideas for growing your Facebook audience.
 If you missed that post you can read it here.

-From my own personal experience, this has been one of the most effective ways to grow my Facebook page audience.
+From my own personal experience with Facebook ads, this has been one of the most effective ways to grow my Facebook page audience.

-Anyway, in this post, I want to share with you what I’ve been doing to optimize my Facebook ad campaigns to achieve two things:
+OK, so, in this post, I will share with you what I’ve been doing to optimize my Facebook ad campaigns to achieve two things:

 - Lower CPC (Cost Per Click, or Cost Per Page Like).